 Draft architecture of the second portal version

-The first portal will validate the data management model, but won’t provide computing capabilities for data analysis.
+The first portal will validate the data management model and user access to data, but will not provide computing capabilities for data analysis.
 The second version will take a step towards this direction.
 An initial, high level architecture of this second version is shown in Figure 3.
 There are two new components compared with the previous version:

 in the top left a portal front-end is deploying an EISCAT web application, which can be faced with WebAppDIRAC technology completely integrated in DIRAC engine, in our case connecting dirac.egi.eu back-end.
 Alternatively, by a Scientific Gateway with other technology and necessary APIs connection to the dirac.egi.eu back-end.